jlln/jlln.github.io/_posts/2018-13-01-geneticalgorithms.markdown

 # Implementation

-I chose to break up the algorithm into problem specific "individuals" representing population members (implemented as Python classes), and a generic optimization routine that operates on all such classes.
+I chose to break up the algorithm into problem-specific "individuals" representing population members (implemented as Python classes), and a generic optimization routine that operates on all such classes.
 Here is the definition of the Individual Class template.

 ```python
 class Individual: